Data quality dimensions for fair AI: Mitigating Bias

 Several tools are available to audit and mitigate biases in datasets, thereby attempting to implement diversity and to reach fairness.
-Among the most common are AIF360\footnote{Code available at \url{https://github.com/Trusted-AI/AIF360}.
-See \cite{biasmitigationaif} for a comparative study on bias mitigation with AIF360.}, Aequitas\footnote{Code available at \url{https://github.com/dssg/aequitas}.} and Cleanlab.\footnote{Code available at \url{https://github.com/cleanlab/cleanlab}.} While AIF360 and Aequitas focus on examining and reporting bias and discrimination, referring to a precise idea of fairness, Cleanlab's priority is data cleaning.
-In this article, we refer to the latter one as a testbed for the proposed extension of data quality dimensions suggested below in Section \ref{sec4}.
-For an overview of the symbols used from now on, see Table \ref{table:symbols}
+Among the most common are AIF360 \cite{bellamy2018ai}, Aequitas \cite{saleiro2018aequitas} and Cleanlab \cite{northcutt2021confidentlearning}.
+Recently a post-hoc evaluation model for bias mitigation has been proposed by the tool BRIO \cite{DBLP:conf/beware/CoragliaDGGPPQ23,coraglia2024evaluating}.
+In this article, we consider Cleanlab as a testbed, illustrating below in Section \ref{sec4} its limitations in view of data quality dimensions.
+Instead, we propose a theoretical frame for the resolution of such limitation in Section \ref{sec5}, further illustrating the possibility to implement the present analysis in the tool BRIO.
+For an overview of the symbols used from now on, see Table \ref{table:symbols}.